 c) What is the cost of SEO?
 This is related to question a) above.
 If ranking at number one on Google for your target keyword or keyword phrase has little to no financial benefits to your company then SEO is not fit for your company.

 The main idea is to calculate the value SEO brings to your company.
 Although this evaluation is not always a simple task for most, a good Toronto SEO consultant should be able to help you with this.
 You can always contact me for the evaluation.
-If SEO is not fit for your company, I will honestly tell you.
+If search engine company is not fit for you, I will honestly tell you.
 I call it integrity.

 What is your online reputation?